CampusAI/CampusAI.github.io/_papers/LMConv/LMConv.md

 Previously this had been dealt in 2 different ways:
 - [NADE](http://proceedings.mlr.press/v15/larochelle11a/larochelle11a.pdf) does $$D$$ passes for each image.
 When evaluating $$p_\theta (x_{i} \mid x_{1},..., x_{i-1})$$ they masks pixels $$x_{i+1},...,x_{D}$$ to ensure no successor information is used.
 - [PixelCNN](https://arxiv.org/abs/1606.05328) controls information flow by setting certain weights to the convolution filters to 0.
+This induces blind spots in the image generation which damage its performance.

 Instead, this paper takes advantage of the implementation of the convolution operation to mask the corresponding values of the first-layer input.
 Essentially, convolutions are implemented as a general matrix multiplication (GEEM):